shubhamg14/Wikipedia_Scraper_US_City_Data/README.md

 ## Executing the code

-In terminal type "__python3 wiki_scraper.py__" and code will execute.
+In terminal type "__python wiki_scraper.py__" and code will execute.
 The final csv would be generated at the location from where the code is run.